-When you want to know how to divorce, advice isn't only needed for dealing with the legal aspects, it is also vital to help you mentally and emotionally survive the roller-coaster ride.
-I'm hoping to help you do just that with this series of articles on divorce.
+When you want to know how to divorce, you'll really need good advice.
+This isn't only for dealing with the legal aspects - but also to ensure you survive the emotional roller-coaster ride of the process itself.

-I have presented my tips in 4 steps with unmissable information on how to divorce as easily as possible.
+I've presented my tips in 4 steps with unmissable information on how to divorce as easily as possible.
 Each step is like a subject we might have discussed had you come to see me for counselling.

 Do be sure that you: